Julia Drusilla: Reputation

+Drusilla was widely reputed to be her brother's favorite, likely affording her great influence over Caligula.
+The rumors of incest that surrounded Drusilla could be attempts to discredit Caligula's leadership following his death.
+The most popular source of these rumors comes from Suetonius, a Roman historian born 28 years after Caligula's death; he wrote that "[Caligula] lived in habitual incest with all his sisters", claiming Caligula and Drusilla had once been caught together by their grandmother, Antonia.

-Reportedly, Drusilla was her brother's favorite.
-There also are rumors that they were lovers, with the two reportedly having been together while they were still underage.
-If true, that role probably gained her great influence over Caligula.
-Although the activities between the brother and sister might have been seen as incestuous by their contemporaries, it is not certain whether they were sexual partners.
-Even if their relationship was not sexual, their close relationship was still very public.
-Caligula would treat her as if she was his "legal wife" even while she was married.
-Drusilla earned a rather poor reputation because of the close bond she shared with Caligula and even was likened to a prostitute by later scholars, in attempts to discredit Caligula.
+Rumors reported the brother and sister were lovers from a young age, with their public relationship deemed incestuous by various contemporaries.
+Caligula treated Drusilla as if she were his "legal wife" even while she was married.
+Drusilla earned a rather poor reputation because of the close bond she shared with Caligula, and was likened to a prostitute by later scholars attempting to discredit Caligula.

-Some historians suggest that Caligula was motivated by more than mere lust or love in pursuing intimate relationships with his sisters, thinking instead, that he may have decided deliberately to pattern the Roman lineage after the Hellenistic monarchs of the Ptolemaic dynasty where marriages between jointly ruling brothers and sisters had become tradition rather than sex scandals.
+Some historians suggest that Caligula was motivated by more than mere lust or love in pursuing intimate relationships with his sisters, instead employing a deliberate pattern for Roman lineage based on the Hellenistic monarchs of the Ptolemaic dynasty, where marriages between jointly ruling brothers and sisters had become tradition rather than sex scandals.
 This also has been used to explain why his despotism apparently was more evident to his contemporaries than those of Augustus and Tiberius.

-The source of many of the rumors surrounding Caligula and Drusilla may be derived from formal Roman dining habits.
-It was customary in patrician households for the host and hostess of a dinner (or in other words, the husband and the wife in charge of the household) to hold the positions of honor at banquets in their residence.
-In the case of a young bachelor being the head of the household, the female position of honor traditionally was to be held by his sisters, in rotation.
-In Caligula's case, Agrippina the Younger, Drusilla, and Julia Livilla would have taken turns sitting in the place of honor.
-Apparently, Caligula broke with this tradition and reserved the place of honor exclusively for Drusilla.
-This could also be explained by Caligula wanting to have her in a place of prominence in public after naming her his heir.
+One source of rumors surrounding Caligula and Drusilla may be derived from formal Roman dining habits.
+It was customary in patrician households for the host and hostess of a dinner (typically the husband and wife, as heads of the household) to be seated in positions of honor at banquets in their residence.
+In the case of a young bachelor being the head of the household, the female position of honor was traditionally filled by his sisters, in rotation: in Caligula's case, Agrippina the Younger, Drusilla, and Julia Livilla would have taken turns sitting in the place of honor.
+Caligula apparently broke with this tradition and reserved the place of honor exclusively for Drusilla.
+This could also be understood as Caligula placing Drusilla in a place of public prominence after naming her as heir.

-Another reason for the rumors of incest that surrounded Drusilla and Caligula could be due to attempts to discredit Caligula's leadership after his death.
-The most popular source of these rumors comes from Suetonius, a Roman historian and writer who was not born until 28 years after Caligula's death.
-He wrote that "[Caligula] lived in habitual incest with all his sisters" and that the two had once been caught together by their grandmother, Antonia.